9 West 57th Street

 A modern classic gets a contemporary update

-SOM is now leading a comprehensive interior renovation of the Solow Building.
-In the original travertine lobby, artwork and new lighting is introduced to brighten the previously dark space, while a new vestibule leads to the lower level.
-Underground, a former storage space is being transformed into a fitness center, the core of which will be visible from the street through a new skylight installed within the tower’s glass-enclosed rotunda.
+Fifty years after the initial design, SOM led a comprehensive interior renovation of the Solow Building.
+In the original travertine lobby, new artwork and lighting brighten the space, while a new vestibule leads to the lower level.
+Underground, a former storage space has been transformed into a fitness center, the core of which is visible from the street through a new skylight installed within the tower’s glass-enclosed rotunda.
+Complete with state-of-the-art equipment, plunge pools, yoga studios, and a salt room, this previously underutilized space is now a substantial tenant amenity.

 Lucas Blair Simpson © SOM

-The fitness center will open in April of next year, and in January, the new 27th-floor amenity level will begin serving all tower tenants.
-Meeting rooms will be situated along the northern side of the building, set against expansive views of Central Park’s tree canopies.
-A central lounge, with abundant seating, tables, greenery, and coffee bars clad in blue marble, will provide a relaxing setting to convene.
-These private spaces in the sky will be complemented by an outdoor public gathering place at street level, set within a revamped western plaza with new trees and cafe-style seating—all of which will renew 9 West 57th Street as a fresh yet familiar landmark.
+The new 27th-floor amenity level serves all tower tenants with an elegant suite for a variety of uses.
+Meeting rooms are situated along the northern side of the building, set against expansive views of Central Park’s tree canopies.
+A central lounge, with abundant seating, tables, greenery, and coffee bars clad in blue marble, provide a relaxing setting to convene.
+These private spaces in the sky are complemented by an outdoor public gathering place at street level, set within a revamped western plaza with new trees and cafe-style seating—all of which renew 9 West 57th Street as a fresh yet familiar landmark.

 More Projects